Difluorodisulfanedifluoride: Reactions

 The dimerization reaction 2SF2 ⇌ FSSF3 is reversible.
 It also disproportionates: SF2 + FSSF3 → FSSF + SF4.
 A side reaction also produces the intermediate F3SSSF3. hydrogen fluoride catalyses disproportionation to sulfur and sulfur tetrafluoride by forming a reactive intermediate HSF molecule.

 When FSSF3 dissociates, the Fcis atom forms a new bond to the Stop atom, and the S-S bond breaks.

 As a gas, at ambient and totally clean conditions, FSSF3 decomposes with a half life of about 10 hours.
 Disproportionation to SSF2 and SF4 catalysed by metal fluorides can take place in under one second.
 However it is indefinitely stable at -196 °C.

 A symmetrical molecule F2SSF2 is calculated to be 15.1 kcal/mol higher in energy than FSSF3.

 FSSF3 is easily hydrolysed with water.

 FSSF3 spontaneously reacts with oxygen gas to make thionyl fluoride, the only sulfur fluoride that does not need any assistance to do this.

 FSSF3 reacts with copper at high temperatures producing copper fluoride and copper sulfide.

 Formation

-SF3SF can be made in the laboratory when low pressure (10mm) SCl2 vapour is passed over potassium fluoride or mercuric fluoride heated to 150 °C. Byproducts include FSSF, SSF2, SF4, SF3SCl, and FSSCl.
+SF3SF can be made in the laboratory when low pressure (10 mm Hg) SCl2 vapour is passed over potassium fluoride or mercuric fluoride heated to 150 °C. Byproducts include FSSF, SSF2, SF4, SF3SCl, and FSSCl.
 SF3SCl can be removed from this mixture in a reaction with mercury.
 Separation of the sulfur fluorides can be achieved by low temperature distillation.
 SF3SF distills just above -50 °C.

 SF3SF is also made in small amounts by reacting sulfur with silver fluoride, or photolysis of disulfur difluoride and SSF2.

 The molecule is formed by the dimerization of sulfur difluoride.